openflighthpc/monitoring-dashboard/DEV.md

 ```

 ## 7) Verify changes in staging environment
 Make sure that changes pushed to dev-branch are applied and working properly in staging environment.
 If changes are not working properly, staging environment can be shutdown using `bash clean.sh`.
-Further, dev environment can again be started using build.sh and run.sh scripts as described above.
+Further, dev environment can again be started using build.sh and run.sh scripts as described above in point no 2.

 ## 8) Stop and remove staging dashboard containers
 ```